Carpet Cleaning and the Lease Agreement

 For examples of decisions regarding this type of dispute, see:

 Carpet Cleaning and the Security Deposit

 A landlord cannot automatically deduct the charge for carpet cleaning from the security deposit.
 There is a process to follow under the Act.
 Within seven business days of the end of the tenancy, a landlord must refund the security deposit to the tenant.
 If the landlord claims some or all of the security deposit for damages or rent, the landlord must notify the tenant of any claims (including carpet cleaning) and refund the balance of the security deposit, if any.
-The landlord completes Form 13 – Notice of Landlord’s Claim for Security Deposit and sends it to the forwarding address provided by the tenant.
-If the tenant disagrees with the claims, the tenant can complete the dispute notice portion of Form 13 and return it to the Office of Residential Tenancies (ORT).
+In this instance, the landlord completes the Form 13/14 - Notice of Landlord's Claim for Security Deposit and sends it to the forwarding address provided by the tenant.
+If the tenant disagrees with the claims, the tenant can complete the dispute notice portion of the Form 13/14 and submit a copy of the disputed form to the Office of Residential Tenancies (ORT).
 The ORT will require the landlord to pay the security deposit to the ORT and schedule a hearing to decide the claims.

 Letters of Guarantee

-If there is a Letter of Guarantee from the Ministry of Social Services, the landlord makes any claims on the security deposit by completing Form 14 - Notice of Claim Social Services’ Security Deposit Guarantee.
-Form 14 must be delivered to the ORT within seven business days after the last day of the tenancy.
-If the tenant disagrees with the claims, the tenant can complete the dispute notice portion of Form 14 and return it to the ORT.
+If there is a Letter of Guarantee from the Ministry of Social Services, the landlord makes any claims on the security deposit by completing Form 13/14 - Notice of Landlord's Claim for Security Deposit.
+The landlord must deliver the Form 13/14 to the ORT within seven business days after the last day of the tenancy.
+The ORT will review the form for compliance with the law and forward it to the Ministry of Social Services for payment, and they will notify the tenant of the claims.
+If the tenant disagrees with the claims, the tenant can complete the dispute notice portion of the Form 13/14 and submit a copy of the form to the ORT.
 The ORT will schedule a hearing to decide the landlord’s claims.

 Application for Return of Security Deposit